 - If a video is playing the Banshee continues to run in the background even (notification icon visible) if you press the close button.
 However, it’s a handy feature for listening songs.

 - The position of the progress bar in normal mode might be little uncomfortable while watching videos.

 How to install Banshee media player on Linux?

 To install Banshee on your Ubuntu system, you can take the help of the following PPA:

-Many of the popular Linux media players have existed for more than a decade but MPV is currently running in the fourth year of its existence.
+Many of the popular Linux media players have existed for more than a decade, but MPV is currently running in the fourth year of its existence.
 However, it is a fork of Mplayer2 (itself forked from Mplayer).
 One of the prime improvements in the case of MPV was the addition of a graphic interface to make things easier for novice users.
-But it appears thing aren’t so easy with MPV, it’ll take some time for you to use to player smoothly.
+But it appears things aren’t so easy with MPV; it’ll take some time for you to use the player smoothly.

 Here are some pros and cons of the MPV Linux media player:

 - Users can drag & drop audio and video file on MPV.
 There is no option within the player to add files.
 If MPV is not the default player, users can use ‘Open with’ option in a file’s context menu.